-Health Checkup Schedule
+AY 2021 Health Checkup Schedule

-Health checkups are scheduled as listed below.
+Health checkups for AY 2021 are scheduled as listed below.
 Please note that this schedule may change.
 More information about health checkups will be posted on Campus Terminal and on the Student Office homepage one month before the checkups are scheduled to begin.